 When selecting a turnstile, it is important that you understand the types of finishes/materials and how they relate to their intended use.

 The environment: The environment where a turnstile will be installed is an important variable that can affect the longevity and functionality of a turnstile.
 For instance, if a turnstile is installed outside in a coastal area, the increased presence of salt and water can corrode the turnstile if the correct finish is not chosen.

-How will the unit be treated: Though turnstiles are tough, how they are treated affects which finish should be chosen.
+How the unit will be treated: Though turnstiles are tough, how they are treated affects which finish should be chosen.
 For example, turnstiles in a corporate office will see less wear and tear than turnstiles on a construction site.
-So, it is vital to consider how a unit will be treated and who will be using it before deciding on a finish.
+So, it is vital to consider how a unit will be treated and who will be using it before deciding on a finish…